Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Experiments

 \subsection{Device parameters}

-To test the hypotheses of Section~\ref{sec:CV}, we implement the Pauli frame randomization procedure on a superconducting qubit device.
-The device was fabricated at BBN in collaboration with Raytheon Integrated Defense Systems and consists of four transmon qubits, designed to be similar to those described in~\cite{CGM+14}.
-For the experiments described in this Letter, only one qubit (Q\textsubscript{1}) is measured.
-Q\textsubscript{2-4} are sufficiently far detuned from Q\textsubscript{1} to be safely ignored.
+To test the hypotheses of Section~\ref{sec:CV}, we implement the PFR procedure on a superconducting qubit device.
+The device consists of four fixed-frequency, transmon qubits, designed to be similar to those described in~\cite{CGM+14}.
+The qubits are uncoupled but readout through a common Purcell filter.
+For the PFR experiment in this Letter, only one qubit (Q\textsubscript{1}) is measured.
 Q\textsubscript{1} is dispersively coupled to a readout resonator with a center frequency of $\omega_r/2\pi = \, 7.112 \, \rm{GHz}$, $\kappa/2\pi = \, 3.4 \, \rm{MHz}$, which is in turn capacitively coupled to a quarter-wave Purcell filter with external $Q = 22$ and a center frequency of $\omega_f = 7.27 \, \rm{GHz}$ \,\cite{JSM+14} enabling fast qubit readout.
 Q\textsubscript{1} has a fixed 0-1 transition frequency of $\omega_q/2\pi = \, 4.432 \,\rm{GHz}$ with an anharmonicity $\alpha/2\pi = \,$308 MHz.
-Coherence times measured for Q\textsubscript{1} are $T_1 = 10 \, \mu {\rm s}$, $T_2 = 13 \, \mu {\rm s}$ and a Hahn echo time of $T_{\mathrm{echo}} = 16 \, \mu {\rm s}$.
+Coherence times measured for Q\textsubscript{1} are $T_1 = 10 \, \mu {\rm s}$, $T_2 = 13 \, \mu {\rm s}$ and a Hahn echo time of $T_{\mathrm{echo}} = 16 \, \mu {\rm s}$ (the other qubits in the device were not characterized).
+The pulses used were $50 {\rm ns}$ long, leading to an expected average gate infidelity (resp. diamond norm distance) of at least $\sim0.2\%$ per pulse ($\sim1\%$ per pulse).
+Since we use 2 pulses in the implementation of the gates discussed here, we expect an infidelity of no less than $\sim0.4\%$ and diamond norm distance of no less than $\sim2\%$ (ignoring all other sources of error and ignoring the effects of PFR).